Dr Michael

 Clinical Psychologist / Practitioner Psychologist, registered with the Health and Care Professions Council (HCPC), registration number PYL25867

-Clinical psychology emphasises the importance of clinical practice being informed by research, and I enjoy reading books and articles and attending training events to enrich my therapy and keep up to date with the latest theory and evidence.
+Clinical psychology emphasises the importance of clinical practice being informed by research; I love learning.
+I enjoy reading books and attending training events to enrich my therapy.

 Appointments